Five Alumni Share Their CSL Experience to New Students

-“Over the summer, we gave a lot of thought to the message we wanted to get across to the new students on their first day,” said Carrie LeCrom, Executive Director.
+“Last year we decided to revamp Orientation.
+We gave a lot of thought to the message we wanted to get across to the new students on their first day,” said Carrie LeCrom, Executive Director.
 “There’s a ton of information to share about the CSL but we asked, ‘What’s most important?’
 Our core values are the foundation of program.
 It made sense to start there.
 We thought we could amplify the message by bringing in five accomplished alumni who are living out those core values.”

 Students filed into the Siegel Center and rotated among five stations, where each alum spoke on their assigned core value for about 20 minutes.